Topaz (Marvel Comics): Fictional character biography

 Topaz also temporarily destroyed the villain known as Mephisto, but the demon-lord's minions managed to trap her in another dimension with a spell that would remove another portion of her soul and rob her of her empathic powers if she ever left that realm.
 Later, Mephisto was revealed to be alive, and after he was once again destroyed by Franklin Richards of the Fantastic Four, Topaz was freed from her imprisonment.
 Her soul was eventually restored by Doctor Strange and the alien sorcerer known as Urthona.

 As Topaz reached the age of 21, her powers reached their full potential, and she used them to heal the wounds of Doctor Strange's loyal servant, Wong.
 She left Strange's side when he briefly turned to the black magics, but later returned to aid him in his fight against Dormammu.

 Later, Topaz led the quiet life for a while, running a bar called The Voodoo Lounge.
 However, once Dormammu got word of her whereabouts, he sought revenge and had one of his agents enslave the young sorceress.
 Once again, Doctor Strange came to her rescue.
 Topaz later helped Doctor Strange in yet another battle, joining forces with Jennifer Kale and Satana against the Hellphyr force and fighting yet more zombies and demons.
 After winning this battle, Topaz decided to leave Strange's side yet again, and founded the group known as the Witches in order to protect the world from mystical threats and prevent would-be thieves from stealing the Kale family's Book of Shadows.

 Powers and abilities

-Topaz is a powerful mystic with exceptional empathic, telepathic, and telekinetic/psychokinetic abilities.
-She can magnify or diminish emotions, infuse life energy, and heal injures.
-She can serve as a familiar to other sorcerers, focusing and magnifying their abilities.
-She can absorb pain, suffering, hatred, and fear from other humans into herself.
+Topaz possesses mystic abilities, including empathy, telepathy, and telekinesis.
+She can magnify or diminish emotions.
+She is able to infuse life energy, and heal injures.
+Topaz can serve as a familiar to other sorcerers, focusing and magnifying their abilities.
+She can absorb pain, suffering, hatred, and fear from others into herself.

-She has taken two separate forms, one blonde European and one brunette Indian.
+Additionally, she has taken two separate forms, one blonde European and one brunette Indian.